Knitting Multistability

 \subsection{Device fabrication}

-The turn-signal wearable device described in Fig. \ref{fig:device} of the main text was fabricated onto a base of a cooling compression sleeve with a thumbhole made from 4-way stretch fabric (Teveuni, China).
+\textbf{Turn-signal wearable device.} The turn-signal wearable device described in Fig. \ref{fig:step-counter} of the main text was fabricated onto a base of a cooling compression sleeve with a thumbhole made from 4-way stretch fabric (Teveuni, China).
 The sleeve was cut open to assemble the device.
 Dragonskin 10 was applied in a thin layer on the inside of the sleeve on either side of the elbow joint to anchor the sleeve to the wearer and provide better force transfer between the knit sample and the wearer (Fig. \ref{si_fig:sleeve}).
-Four sewable LED sequins (Adafruit) were soldered together and connected via wire and conductive thread to the textile switch, which was hand-sewn across the elbow joint.
+A flexible LED filament (Adafruit) was connected via wire and conductive thread to the textile switch, which was hand-sewn across the elbow joint.
 After the circuit was assembled, the sleeve was stitched back into a tube on a five-thread overlock machine.